Sunday, 24 May 2020

 Using class instead of function for a decorator

-The same above code can be done with a class as a decorator.
-As we already know everything in python is an object and it is callable if it defines the __call__() method.
+The same code can be used with a class as a decorator.
+As we already know everything in Python is an object and it is callable if it defines the __call__() method.

 from datetime import datetime